QCDIS/NaaVRE-website/Readiness-level-framework.md

     - Track the documentation with version control.

 #### Core development responsibilities
-The following roles are involved during this phase:
+The following roles should be assigned during core development:
 - Virtual lab owner / Principal investigator: Provides the use case that will be the first application of the virtual lab.
 Guides the development of the lab from the scientific viewpoint.
 - Virtual lab core developers: One or multiple core developers create a new virtual lab in NaaVRE.